rng-guy/NFSMWBartender/README.md

 # Limitations

 The two feature sets of this mod each come with caveats and limitations.
-To avoid nasty surprises and instability, make sure you understand them all before you use this mod in any capacity.
+To avoid nasty surprises and game instability, make sure you understand them all before you use this mod in any capacity.

 Both feature sets of this mod should be **compatible** with all VltEd, Binary, and most .asi mods.
 All known and notable exceptions to this are explicitly mentioned in this section.